BlacAc3/Loan-Service-API/README.md

 #### 6. Create a Superuser (Admin)

-Create an admin user to access the Django admin panel:
+Create an admin user to access the Django admin panel `http://127.0.0.1:8000/admin` or `localhost:8000/admin` after running the server:

 ```bash
 python manage.py createsuperuser